 The agreed understanding by the Assemblies of the Paris Union and the Patent Cooperation Treaty (PCT) Union in 2004 indicates that it is for the competent authority furnishing the priority document to determine what constitutes certification of a priority document and the date of filing, and how it will certify such a document.
 At the same time, there is a need to ensure that an IPO that receives electronically furnished priority documents can read and use those documents efficiently.

 The purpose of this Standard is to allow for the efficient and standardized exchange of priority documents and other relevant documents.
 This Standard is to support machine-to-machine communication of these priority documents and enable further automated processing of those documents.
-This Standard is also to improve processing of documents by exchanging structured text formats such as sequence listings in XML format of WIPO Standard ST.26, and application body and bibliographic data in the formats of WIPO Standards ST.36, ST.96 or ST.97.
+This Standard is also to improve processing of documents by exchanging structured text formats such as application body, bibliographic data, and other content based on WIPO Standards.
+For example, for patents, sequence listings in XML format of WIPO Standard ST.26 may be included, for industrial designs, 3D files may be included, for trademarks, sound mark or multimedia mark files may be included.

 SCOPE OF THE STANDARD

-This Standard guides IPOs on how to package priority document data related to a patent application, ready for exchange preferably using machine-to-machine communication.
+This Standard guides IPOs on how to package priority document data for patents, industrial designs, and trademarks, to facilitate exchange using machine-to-machine communication.
 The Standard is neutral in reference to the transmission mode used for exchange, rather it defines the type of data and file formats to be included in the package, the structure of this package and naming conventions.
 It should be noted that additional accompanying files might be necessary to support the transmission of the priority document data package, which are considered outside the scope of this Standard.

 DEFINITIONS AND TERMINOLOGY